-Clara Harris has a user account in this host.
-She primarily belongs to the "Marketing" department.
-The "Control group" business role and the "Finance" department are assigned to her secondarily.
+Jo User1 has a user account in this host.
+They primarily belong to the "Marketing" department.
+The "Control group" business role and the "Finance" department are assigned to them secondarily.
 Without an exclusion definition, the user account obtains all the permissions of groups A, B, and C.